 Spoilers for all of Overlord.

 Season 1 of Overlord is an emotional quest first and foremost.
 It’s a story about a man who is stuck in the past; a man who is obsessed with an old, failing MMORPG and the achievements of his now-abandoned guild.
-When the game then becomes real, Momonga is thrilled to live alongside the NPCs the guild members made together and wants to do all he can to reunite with his old friends, wherever they may be.
+When the game then becomes real, Momonga is thrilled to live alongside the NPCs that the guild members made together and wants to do all he can to reunite with his old friend.
+Wherever they may be.

 In episode 3, “The Battle of Carne Village”, Momonga uses a magical mirror to survey the lands around him and notices that soldiers are massacring the population of a small town.
-He watches for a bit and concludes that his undead nature is suppressing his emotional capacity; watching these people die doesn’t affect him in any way.
-He thinks on the matter for a bit and concludes that, lacking an emotional reason and seeing no gain in it for him, there is no cause for him to intervene.
+He watches for a bit and concludes that his undead nature is suppressing his emotional capacity—watching these people die doesn’t affect him in any way.
+He thinks on the matter for a bit and concludes that—lacking an emotional reason and seeing no gain in it for him—there is no cause to intervene.

 Then something funny happens.
 He turns towards the butler Sebas to relay his orders, but suddenly sees an image of Sebas’ creator standing beside the loyal servant.
 It’s the comically named adventurer Touch Me, a man who played an insect character, but who looked perfectly human in his suit of armor.
 He was a proper knightly character, who went around helping people, fighting injustices, and creating a community for bullied players.
 This community was pivotal in forming Momonga’s guild.
 As he thinks back to being saved by Touch Me himself, Momonga decides to honor that memory and stop the senseless massacre of Carne Village.
 It’s the right thing to do.

 It’s a touching scene and you wouldn’t guess that this is the same character that will later torch down a city, kidnap thousands of innocent civilians, then later decide to execute them all.
-This scene in episode 3 is what I kept coming back to as the series continued, because it showed us that the protagonist may struggle to feel emotions himself, but he knows what his friends would want him to do and he does understand what is morally just.
+This scene in episode 3 is what I kept coming back to as the series continued.
+It showed us that Momonga may struggle to feel emotions himself, but he knows what his friends would want him to do and he does understand what is morally just.

 Morally dubious actions are not de facto bad, but without anyone Momonga cares about questioning his actions, Overlord just feels pandering and uneventful.
-Imagine watching an alternate version of Death Note where L doesn’t exist, all the government and law enforcement institutions unquestionably support Kira, and everybody but the criminals lovingly cheers him on as he becomes ever more extremist.
-But, speaking of alternate versions, let’s go back to that scene from episode 3 and think about the different directions the story could have taken and what might still be possible:
+Imagine watching an alternate version of Death Note where L doesn’t exist, all the government and law enforcement institutions unquestionably support Kira, and everybody but the criminals lovingly cheer Kira on as he becomes ever more extremist.
+But, speaking of alternate versions, let’s go back to that scene from episode 3 and think about the different directions the story could have taken.
+And what might still be possible:

 - Maximum wish-fulfillment path: Momonga is not alone in the new world and his guild members are out there.
 Several storylines can be kept the same, i.e. Sebas meeting Tuare, Cocytus going to war with the Lizardmen, Shalltear being mind controlled, but now it can serve both interesting short-term goals as well as a greater one.
 The main difference would be that Momonga is more concerned with dealing with other players and preventing the world from falling into chaos (see also Log Horizon) while his servants do most of the searching, which would make individual stories more exciting, allow every character to get moments in the spotlight, and it would be easy to expand the series with side-stories.